Glossary of Terms

 Pancaking

-This is when the output collects around the stoma and can squeeze between the flange and the skin instead of going into the pouch.
+This is when the output collects around the stoma and can squeeze between the flange and the skin instead of going into the bag, creating a vacuum effect.

 Pre-cut